pontsetudes/pep.enpc/README.md

 ## Customize the style of your articles

-You can also add HTML blocks and CSS stylesheets to the markdown files to have give a fully personalized style to each article.
+You can also add HTML blocks and inline CSS to the markdown files to give a fully personalized style to each article.

 ```
 ---